bmanders716/bmanders716.github.io/cookbook.md

 Palestine Soup.

-_Ingredients_--3†lb. of Jerusalem artichokes.
+_Ingredients_--3‡¨¢. of Jerusalem artichokes.
                2 quarts of stock; or the liquor mutton or veal has been boiled in.
                1 onion.
                1 turnip.
-               Ω head of celery.
+               Ì†®ead of celery.
-               Ω pint of cream, or good milk.
+               Ì†∞int of cream, or good milk.
                Pepper and salt to taste.

 _Method._--Peel and cut the artichokes and other vegetables into slices.